ra559/cis106/_labs/lab2.md

 > **NOTE!**
 > * Only start this lab after you have watched the videos or read the presentations.
-> * If your computer does not meet the required hardware, you will not be able to complete the course as we will be running 2 virtual machines near the end of the semester.
+> * If your computer does not meet the required hardware, you will have a hard time completing all the work and the final project therefore be ready for some slow downs!

 ## Question 1 | Enable virtualization